There’s something to learn from black hat SEO tactics for PDF files

 Go search Google for “free tiktok followers” and you will see some brilliant, although dirty #blackhat #SEO.
 Most of the top ten results belong to a spammer who has hacked into dozens of sites and created fake profiles and uploaded .pdf files to public directories with spun content.

-That scam is kind of surprising but it’s why it works that is particularly interesting.
-It demonstrates that, in spaces with emerging volume of low competition, competitors can win by virtue of just having one or two solid ranking factors despite featuring absolute garbage content.
+That scam is surprising, but what’s particularly interesting is why it works.
+It demonstrates that, in spaces with emerging volumes of low competition, competitors can win by just having one or two solid ranking factors despite featuring absolute garbage content.

 Can you apply this tactic?